hichana/fdna/RFP.md

                 - change minter storage path
             -x now mint nfts to exmaple user and register cats to nft catalog
-                - need to set up initialize and royalty receiver
-            - now add rest of contracts with same setup in script -x replace things using abov list
+                - need to set up initialize and royalty receiver -x now add rest of contracts with same setup in script -x replace things using abov list
                 -x update flow.json
                 - update setup script
                     - replace thumbnail for each
+    -x register all demo NFT projects in nft catalog